 I’ve been a full-time, working photographer my entire adult life.
 I take pride in knowing that I am a trained photographer and clients realize the importance of knowing I am prepared for anything from my experience and education.
 Four years of higher education to earn a BSJ in Photojournalism followed by 12+ years as a staff photographer has taught me valuable lessons.
 I believe that I use my knowledge to help my clients achieve their goals when I capture the moments that make their wedding day special.

 Broccoli is my favorite food, just steamed with butter, salt, and pepper.
 If I had one cuisine choice it would be Indian food.
 I could eat everyday at Chipotle, too.
 The reality is that I can and do eat just about anything except I do not like onions, tropical fruits like guava, passion fruit, grapefruit, and mango, eggplant, and sauerkraut.
 I do not like hot dogs, either; however, a good medium-rare California-style burger with avocado/guacamole, fresh tomato and gouda cheese hits the spot every time.
 A smooth, not bitter stout or porter is my choice in beverages.
 I’m too old to drink bitter or cheap beer.
+Plow-to-pint breweries are my favorites.

 Take on leadership roles and be a follower of causes you believe in.
 If no one takes the leadership role, step up.
 If someone is leading, support them.
 Another one is work in your strengths and outsource where you are weak.
 This approach allows for teamwork and growth.
 Don’t ruin an apology with an excuse.
-Under promise and over deliver.
+Under promise and overdeliver.

 Where I’ve Been

 My first travel experiences were as a child living in King of Prussia, Pennsylvania.
 My parents would take my two brothers and I camping for a week at a time all along the East Coast.
 We camped from Maine to Florida from age 3-15.
 My grandparents lived in California and Arkansas which means I visited those states a few times.
 My dad grew up in Wisconsin so we visited there, too.
 When I was 16, my club soccer team traveled to Europe for tournaments.
 We played soccer and stayed in Sweden and Denmark before my dad and I went to Finland to visit his childhood friend who was an exchange student from Finland.
 After I turned 18, my parents decided that instead of Christmas gifts, we’d do a family trip every other year.
 This idea is one of the greatest parts of my family.
-We have traveled to The Bahamas, Mexico (3 times), Culebra (Puerto Rico), Spain, Costa Rica, Bonaire, St. Kitts, Hawaii (The Big Island), and are headed to Belize in 2015.
+We have traveled to The Bahamas, Mexico (3 times), Culebra (Puerto Rico), Spain, Costa Rica, Bonaire, St. Kitts, Hawaii (The Big Island), Belize, and St. Lucia.
 I also visited Aruba where my wife and I honeymooned!

 Photography also saw me spend 6 weeks in Scotland for photography field school.
 My classmates stayed in Edinburgh for 4 weeks and traveled the country by rail.
 I actually spent the last 2 weeks in London, England exploring on my own and living in Tent City.
 A great experience!